 Minors, or their legal guardians, may change or revoke the consent choices previously made or request access to or removal of any personal information that they have provided or posted to Intel sites by contacting us using the information in the “How to Contact Us” section of this Notice.
 Within thirty days of such a request (unless another period is provided by law) Intel will anonymize, or remove from public view such content unless legally required to retain such content or information.

 Intel is a global company with its headquarters in the United States.
-As such, we may transfer your personal information between the United States and our affiliates and subsidiaries in other countries.
-We may also transfer your personal information to our third party service providers, who may be located in a different country to you.
-We may also transfer your personal information to our major data centers for processing in the following countries: Argentina, Austria, Brazil, Canada, China, Costa Rica, Denmark, Egypt, Finland, France, Germany, Hong Kong, India, Ireland, Israel, Italy, Japan, Malaysia, Mexico, Netherlands, Philippines, Poland, Romania, Russian Federation, Singapore, South Korea, Sweden, Switzerland, Taiwan, Turkey, United Kingdom, United States, United Arab Emirates, and Vietnam.
+As such, we may transfer your personal information between the United States and our affiliates and subsidiaries in other countries/regions.
+We may also transfer your personal information to our third party service providers, who may be located in a different country/region to you.
+We may also transfer your personal information to our major data centers for processing in the following countries/regions: Argentina, Austria, Brazil, Canada, China, Costa Rica, Denmark, Egypt, Finland, France, Germany, Hong Kong, India, Ireland, Israel, Italy, Japan, Malaysia, Mexico, Netherlands, Philippines, Poland, Romania, Russian Federation, Singapore, South Korea, Sweden, Switzerland, Taiwan, Turkey, United Kingdom, United States, United Arab Emirates, and Vietnam.

-These countries may change from time to time and Intel can provide a current list upon written request.
+These countries/regions may change from time to time and Intel can provide a current list upon written request.
 We transfer information in order to operate efficiently, to improve performance, and to create redundancies in order to protect information in the event of an outage or other problem.
 We will process your personal information in a way that meets the commitments of this Notice and complies with the law wherever we transfer it.

-Whenever Intel transfers personal information beyond the country of origin, we will do so in accordance with applicable laws.
+Whenever Intel transfers personal information beyond the country/region of origin, we will do so in accordance with applicable laws.
 For personal information originating in the European Economic Area (EEA) that is transferred to an Intel entity outside the EEA that does not have an “adequate level of protection” as determined by the European Commission, it does so on the basis of its EEA Binding Corporate Rules ("EEA BCRs").
 Intel’s EEA BCRs establish adequate protection of personal information and are legally binding on the subsidiaries and affiliates identified in Appendix 1 to the EEA BCRs.
 Intel's EEA BCRs can be accessed here.
 Where Intel's EEA BCRs do not apply, we rely on other lawful measures, such as contracts that include the EU standard contractual clauses.

 Likewise, for personal information originating in the United Kingdom (UK) that is transferred to an Intel entity outside of the UK that does not have an “adequate level of protection” as determined by the competent UK authorities, it does so on the basis of its UK binding corporate rules known as Intel’s UK Binding Corporate Rules ("UK BCRs").
 Intel’s UK BCRs establish adequate protection of personal information and are legally binding on the subsidiaries and affiliates identified in Appendix 1 to the UK BCRs.
 Intel's UK BCRs can be accessed here.
 Where Intel's UK BCRs do not apply, we rely on other lawful measures, such as standard contractual clauses, to provide appropriate safeguards for the personal information we transfer.